 Jasper generates copy like this in a matter of seconds.
 All you have to do is apply a human touch and check it for readability, accuracy, and brand voice.
 With a few edits, it can be as solid as anything a pro would create, and in much less time.

 You’ll also get access to a Content Improver tool that can tweak up to 400 words of existing content.
 It’s a great feature for those moments when you’re not sure about what you’ve written, and you’re wondering if there’s a better way to say something.

 Why It’s the Best

-Because it touches on these aspects of effective content, Jarvis’s results are the best in the business.
+Because it touches on these aspects of effective content, Jasper’s results are the best in the business.
 It’s smooth, readable, and more on-brand than you’ll get from most competitors.

 A Recipe for Great Content

-Possibly the best feature on Jarvis is the “Recipe” function.
+Possibly the best feature on Jasper is the “Recipe” function.
 Recipes are workflows that will lead you through the process of long-form content creation using a series of prompts.

 The only downside to Recipes is that to run them, you need a Pro plan or higher.
 But even with the more basic Starter plan, you can browse sample and community-generated Recipes and use them as manual templates.